 Special Populations: Hepatic Function Impairment

-Higher (2-fold) and more variable free drug exposure to the active metabolites P88 in patients with moderate hepatic impairment.
+Higher (2-fold) and more variable free drug exposure to the active metabolite P88 in patients with moderate hepatic impairment.

 Use: Labeled Indications

 Schizophrenia: Treatment of adults with schizophrenia

-Hypersensitivity to iloperidone or any component of the formulation
+Hypersensitivity to iloperidone (eg, anaphylaxis, angioedema) or any component of the formulation

 Schizophrenia: Oral: Initial: 1 mg twice daily; titrate to the recommended dosage range with dosage adjustments not to exceed 2 mg twice daily (4 mg daily) every 24 hours; recommended dosage range: 6 to 12 mg twice daily (maximum: 24 mg/day)

-Note: Titrate dose to effect (to avoid orthostatic hypotensive effects); treatment >6 weeks has not been evaluated; when reinitiating treatment after discontinuation (>3 days), follow initial titration schedule.
+Note: Titrate dose to effect (to avoid orthostatic hypotensive effects); when reinitiating treatment after discontinuation (>3 days), follow initial titration schedule.

 Dosage adjustment in poor metabolizers of CYP2D6: Decrease iloperidone dose by 50%.